 And now for something a little different.
 Mix up your favourite colours for a truly unique bathroom look!

-Rustic yet modern, this bespoke concrete sink really sings when paired with gold-toned tapware and a dreamy, pale lilac-grey ridged tile.
-I also love the cute mini sconces, so harmonious in a soft oatmeal neutral.
+Rustic yet modern, a concrete sink really sings when paired with gold-toned tapware and a dreamy, pale lilac-grey ridged tile.

 “Pink and green should never be seen, without something in between” goes the saying.
-So if you’re keen on a colour combo like this one in Diane Keaton’s New York apartment, add a touch of gold in the palette.
-Here, forest herringbone subway tile together with a marble-topped vanity, pale pink walls and a pink ceramic sink results in a playful yet Old School glam aesthetic.
+So if you’re keen on a clashing colour combo of pink and green, add a touch of gold in the palette.
+Think forest herringbone subway tile together with a marble-topped vanity, pale pink walls and a pink ceramic sink, then add warm gold fixtures.
+The result is a playful yet Old School glam aesthetic.

-This teal green and coral pink bathroom color scheme is quirky yet calming, and the pops of white keep it modern.
-I love how they’ve perfectly matched the beadboard paint colour with the wallpaper.
+A teal green and coral pink bathroom color scheme is quirky yet calming, and pops of white keep it modern.

-This muted pastel green and baby pink bathroom may not be to everyone’s taste, but it does successfully evoke tranquillity and it’s unusual enough to make a statement based on colour alone.
-I really like the vintage style pendant lamp, and how they’ve combined two different kinds of tile.
+A muted pastel green and baby pink bathroom may not be to everyone’s taste, but it does successfully evoke tranquillity and it’s unusual enough to make a statement based on colour alone.

 Once again the classic modern style – round mirror, statement light, black accent, interesting freestanding sink and unusual tile – is lifted out of the ordinary using an original colour scheme.
-A pale terracotta sink, a touch of classic blue under the vanity tying in with the blue paint in the doorway, and this soft, calm shade of apricot in a large format tile.
+Consider a pale terracotta sink, a touch of classic blue under the vanity tying in with the blue paint in the doorway, and a soft, calm shade of apricot in a large format tile.